How Often Should I Feed My Guppies & Endlers Livebearers?

-Deciding How, When and What to Feed your Guppies is one of the most important and fundamental aspects of successful guppy keeping.
-In order to master this ancient art we must first understand mother nature and the relationship she has with her beloved guppies.
+Deciding How, What and When to Feed your Guppies is one of the most important and fundamental aspects of successful guppy keeping.
+In order to master this ancient art of guppy feeding we must first understand mother nature and the relationship she has with her beloved guppy fish.

-Fish flake 3–6 times daily : 30 seconds until all food is devoured per feeding.
+Fish Flake Food 3–6 times daily: 30 seconds until all food is devoured.

-Feeding small amounts more frequently (3 - 6 times daily), only what the fish in the aquarium can devour within 30 seconds or less; condition guppies & endlers to thrive instead of survive When feeding fish flake; break the flake into guppy mouth sized pieces with your fingers as you drop it into flowing water.
-This helps the food spread equally to the colony.
-Having a natural algae, plants, worms, mulm / detritus as well as neocaridina shrimplets inside the tank act as an organic natural food source in-between feedings.
+Feeding small amounts frequently (3 - 6 times daily), only what the fish in the aquarium can devour within 30 seconds or less; stimulates the guppies & endlers livebearers drive to compete for food more often, supplying more blood flow, movement, and overall more chances in their life to get ahead of the future.
+When feeding fish flake; break the flake into guppy mouth sized pieces with your fingers as you drop it into flowing water.
+This helps the food spread equally amongst the colony so that eating food does not become a personal offense to the guppies and endlers space.
+Having naturally growing algae, plants, worms, mulm / detritus as well as a balanced community of neocaridina shrimplets inside the aquarium offers a guppy a steady income of food source for in-between feedings, evenings, and whenever you are not at home to feed or during a strategic fasting.
+This will create a biological threshold for the fish, basically a savings account of which the guppies & endlers can become attuned to, to live in harmony with.

 GUPPIES ARE OPPORTUNISTIC OMNIVORES